msinancoskun/turtle_maze_escape/README.md

 # turtle_maze_escape
-This is a school project that python turtle is used to escape from the given mazes.
+This is a school project I've built using python turtle to escape from the given mazes.